 With money movements forming the most foundational layer for any business, naturally, we have to address the fintech behemoth that is payments.

 While funding to fintech companies globally fell 18% quarter over quarter (QoQ) in Q1 2022 and the impact of turbulence in the public markets trickled down to startups, there’s still huge innovation and opportunity ahead.
 Q1 2022 was the best quarter ever for European fintech, up 9% from Q4 2021, and saw payments funding grow QoQ.

 The sheer size of the global payments pie is mind-boggling, with global payments revenue totaling $1.9 trillion in 2020.
 While Europe and Israel have produced some of the most advanced and innovative payment tech companies to date — think Adyen, Checkout.com and Klarna — and payments is the second most invested sector in fintech as of Q2 2022 ($6.4BN of VC funding was invested in Q1 2022), we believe that we’re still only scratching the surface.

 As we look at next gen payments companies and fertile ground for innovation, there are a number of areas that we feel have been overlooked and are still filled with inefficiencies that are ripe for disruption.

 1. Consumerization of SME AP/AR payments and the rise of B2B BNPL

 In Europe, payments are more digitized, but B2B payments still involve more complexity than their B2C counterparts.
-Unlike B2C transactions, B2B transactions often involve a recurring customer base with customized needs as well as high order values, with a long decision-making process and multiple parties involved.
-Payment methods in B2B transactions commonly center around bank transfers, checks and diverge from dominant B2C payment methods.
+Unlike B2C transactions, B2B transactions often involve a recurring customer base with customized needs and high order values, with a long decision-making process and multiple parties involved.
+Payment methods in B2B transactions commonly center around bank transfers and checks, and diverge from dominant B2C payment methods.
 Payment terms are also longer, and cash flow delays are frequent.

 2. Increasing adoption of open banking as an emerging payment scheme in Europe